Atlas-Soft/DeepDoom/README.md

 ```
 > **Caution:** Certain `model_weight` files are not compatible with specific scenarios.
 > Also, make sure `nb_frames` are compatible with *model_weight* file.
+> For more information, please refer to parameter descriptions located in [/doc/parameters/](doc/parameters)

 From [`/src/`](src) run [`Test.py`](src/Test.py):